Plant genetics: History

 The earliest evidence of plant domestication found has been dated to 11,000 years before present in ancestral wheat.
-While initially selection may have happened unintentionally, it is very likely that by 5,000 years ago farmers had a basic understanding of heredity and inheritance, the foundation of genetics.
+While initially selection may have happened unintentionally, it is very likely that by 5,000 years ago farmers had a basic understanding of heredity and inheritance.
 This selection over time gave rise to new crop species and varieties that are the basis of the crops we grow, eat and research today.

 The field of plant genetics began with the work of Gregor Johann Mendel, who is often called the "father of genetics".
 He was an Augustinian priest and scientist born on 20 July 1822 in Austria-Hungary.
 He worked at the Abbey of St. Thomas in Brünn (now Brno, Czech Republic), where his organism of choice for studying inheritance and traits was the pea plant.
 Mendel's work tracked many phenotypic traits of pea plants, such as their height, flower color, and seed characteristics.
 Mendel showed that the inheritance of these traits follows two particular laws, which were later named after him.
-His seminal work on genetics, “Versuche über Pflanzen-Hybriden” (Experiments on Plant Hybrids), was published in 1866, but went almost entirely unnoticed until 1900 when prominent botanists in the UK, like Sir Gavin de Beer, recognized its importance and re-published an English translation.
+His seminal work on genetics, "Versuche über Pflanzen-Hybriden" (Experiments on Plant Hybrids), was published in 1866, but went almost entirely unnoticed until 1900 when prominent botanists in the UK, like Sir Gavin de Beer, recognized its importance and re-published an English translation.
 Mendel died in 1884.
 The significance of Mendel's work was not recognized until the turn of the 20th century.
 Its rediscovery prompted the foundation of modern genetics.
 His discoveries, deduction of segregation ratios, and subsequent laws have not only been used in research to gain a better understanding of plant genetics, but also play a large role in plant breeding.
 Mendel's works along with the works of Charles Darwin and Alfred Wallace on selection provided the basis for much of genetics as a discipline.

 In the early 1900s, botanists and statisticians began to examine the segregation ratios put forth by Mendel.
 W.E.
 Castle discovered that while individual traits may segregate and change over time with selection, that when selection is stopped and environmental effects are taken into account, the genetic ratio stops changing and reach a sort of stasis, the foundation of Population Genetics.
 This was independently discovered by G. H. Hardy and W. Weinberg, which ultimately gave rise to the concept of Hardy–Weinberg equilibrium published in 1908.